xpxop/737AEFCU/README.md

 Version: 2021.4.1-alpha

-FREE to use in XPlane 11 with the zibo mod - I will never charge for this!
+FREE to use in XPlane 11 with the zibo mod

 ## What works or should work